 In this licence, unless the subject matter or context otherwise requires, the following terms shall have the following meanings:

-Act – means the Postal and Telecommunications Act Chapter 12:05
+Act – means the Postal and Telecommunications Act [Chapter 12:05].

 Authority – means the Postal and Telecommunications Regulatory Authority of Zimbabwe (POTRAZ).